Self-consistent quantum measurement tomography based on semidefinite programming: Conclusions

-Finally, in Sec.~\ref{sec:see-saw} we have discussed how the SDPs for measurement tomography of an informationally-complete POVM may be employed for self-consistent tomography through a \textit{see-saw} optimisation method.
-The method consists in alternating between a SDP for measurement tomography and state tomography of the whole set of input states.
-The measurement tomography starts from the experimental frequencies and a set of input states that is typically our best guess about the ``real'' experimental states and at each step of the see-saw the input parameters are updated according to the output estimates returned by the previous SDP.
-We have shown that such approach can reach very low values of the parameter $\delta^{(s)}$ that characterizes the mismatch between experimental frequencies and ideal quantum probabilities, thus yielding a set of input states and effects that are compatible with the measurement statistics.
+\mar{Finally, in Sec.~\ref{sec:expSeesaw} we have shown that, for the same experimental conditions as in Sec.~\ref{sec:expNoise}, the see-saw method can reach very low values of the parameter $\delta^{(s)}$ that characterizes the mismatch between experimental frequencies and ideal quantum probabilities, thus yielding a set of input states and effects that are compatible with the measurement statistics.
+Furthermore, we have also devised a strategy to avoid finite-shot overfitting with see-saw and shown its effectiveness in the numerical simulations.}

 In conclusion, in this work we have shown that SDPs can be a useful, valid and feasible alternative to log-maximum likelihood estimation in quantum measurement tomography.
-The insights they give on the errors in QMT make them particularly suitable for the noise analysis of near-term quantum computers.
-Moreover, the see-saw method is a practical and fast way to perform self-consistent tomography on this type of quantum devices.
+The insights they give on the errors in QMT make them particularly suitable for the analysis of noise on near-term quantum computers.
+Moreover, the see-saw method is a practical and fast way to perform self-consistent tomography on these types of quantum devices.

-\acknowledgements{ We would like to thank Ivano Tavernelli, Francesco Tacchino and Laurin Fischer for interesting discussions on noise detection on quantum hardware.
+\acknowledgements{ We would like to thank Laurin Fischer, Adam Glos, Francesco Tacchino and Ivano Tavernelli for interesting discussions on noise detection on quantum hardware.
 We would also like to thank Carmen Vaccaro for preliminary studies on the runtime of the single-delta SDP, discussed in Appendix~\ref{sec:runningTime}.
 The SDPs presented in this work are integrated in \emph{Aurora}, a proprietary quantum chemistry platform developed by Algorithmiq Ltd. }